-Chances are, if you’re exploring our site, you’re suffering from one or more of the symptoms you see below.
+If you’re exploring our site, chances are you’re suffering from one or more of the symptoms below.
 Click the box next to each symptom you have and select the button at the bottom.
 We’ll advise on how we can help you feel better through treatment options here at The Vein Institute.

 This quiz is intended for educational purposes only and is not a diagnostic tool.
-A diagnosis requires a full workup by a health care provider.
+A diagnosis requires a full workup by a physician.

 At the end of the day, it takes all you have to keep standing.
 If you sit through a movie, your legs feel like stone.
 You can’t wait to get home and prop your legs up.
 You think “My legs are tired because I’ve had a long day” or “I’m just getting older and can’t be as active”.

 When you get in bed at night, you just can’t seem to get comfortable.
 You’ve tried propping a pillow between your legs.
 Instead of resting, you spend the night moving your legs around.
-Or you’re constantly wiggling on that long flight or car ride.
-You can’t put your fingers on it, but your legs are just uncomfortable.
+Or you’re constantly shaking your legs while seated or when on that long flight or car ride.
+You can’t put your fingers on it, but your legs just don't feel right.

 At the end of the day, your legs swell and you notice a loss of definition in your ankles.
 When you take your socks off, they leave a line in your skin.
-It seems to go away when you wake up in the morning.
+But it seems to go away when you wake up in the morning.

 You’ve noticed that the skin on your lower legs or around your ankles is darker than the rest; it’s taken on a brown or reddish color.
 The skin feels harder in this area and it may be flaky or itchy.

 Your skin has broken down in one or more areas, and you see an open wound.
 This is a sign of advanced disease, and should be addressed as soon as possible.